elementx54/moosefw_vim/README.md

 -------------
 Feel free to change highlighting colors in the syntax/moose_fw.vim file.
 Actually, feel free to change anything.
 This is pretty simple.
+I've also found it handy to syntax highlight the dump files (--dump) when output into a file.
+You can either make the file extension match an input file extension or tell Vim directly the filetype.
+To tell Vim the filetype, place '# vi:filetype=moose_fw' at either the top or bottom of the file.